jake3991/StereoFLS/README.md

 # ReadMe to dos
   - config file parameters guide
   - some nice gifs
+# Other to dos
+  - add type hints to documentation

 # Citation
 If you use this repo in your work, please cite the following papers.